NirantK/nirantk.github.io/docs/writing/posts/reflectedglory.md

 Even in certain careers, labeling yourself can be a career limiting move:

+!!! quote "Don't Call Yourself a Programmer"
-> If you call yourself a programmer, someone is already working on a way to get you fired - from [Don't Call Yourself a Programmer](https://www.kalzumeus.com/2011/10/28/dont-call-yourself-a-programmer/) by [@patio11](https://twitter.com/@patio11)
+    If you call yourself a programmer, someone is already working on a way to get you fired - from [Don't Call Yourself a Programmer](https://www.kalzumeus.com/2011/10/28/dont-call-yourself-a-programmer/) by [@patio11](https://twitter.com/@patio11)

 And why are otherwise honest people, so deeply tempted to label themselves professionally?